the venous blood draw: a brief history and the future of venipuncture

 In medicine, venipuncture is the process of procuring intravenous access to the veins for blood sampling.
 In healthcare, this technique is achieved by medical laboratory scientists and medical practitioners.
 Venous blood draws are taken to allow blood analysis to take place.
 The blood is most frequently attained from the superficial veins of the arm where the vein is close to the surface of the skin and not surrounded by many large nerves.

 While venepuncture remains common, it is routinely joined and sometimes replaced by fingerstick sampling.
-One of the many benefits of this approach is that it does not require a medical practitioner to take the sample.
+One of the many benefits of this approach is that it does not require a medical practitioner to take the sample which can allow remote patient monitoring.
 Fingerstick collection can be done quickly, hygienically, with little pain or discomfort by the patient, and in their own home.
 The ability to store these much smaller samples of blood as dried blood spots reduces the risk of cross-contamination and damage through improper storage, meaning even less discomfort for the patient.